 One of Cappadocia’s unique selling points is the opportunity to sleep in a cave.
 In Göreme, I recommend the Kismet Cave House, a boutique cave hotel at a fair price.
 Faruk, the Cappadocian owner and manager, is a great friend.

-For a more traditional hotel the Royal Stone Houses provides comfort and elegance with a beautiful early morning view of the hot air balloons as they launch into the sky (on most mornings).
+For a more traditional hotel the Royal Stone Houses provide comfort and elegance with a beautiful early morning view of the hot air balloons as they launch into the sky (on most mornings).

-And for the budget traveler, the Köse Pension offers an economic option and a pool (in the summer).
+And for the budget traveller, the Köse Pension offers an economical option and a pool (in the summer).

 Where to Eat?

-Mydonose Cafe – Great atmosphere, excellent food, and specialty coffee drinks.
+Mydonose Cafe – Great atmosphere, excellent food, and speciality coffee drinks.

 Manzara Restaurant provides an amazing view and good food.

-Fat Boys in the center of town is a unique Australian-Turkish restaurant with good atmosphere and an eclectic mix of dishes.
+Fat Boys in the centre of town is a unique Australian-Turkish restaurant with a good atmosphere and an eclectic mix of dishes.

 Go to the Kale Terrace Restaurant and order Testi Kebab.
 This is the unique Cappadocian tourist dish served in locally made pottery.
-They cook the stew in the closed pottery and then break it open in front of you.
+They cook the stew in the closed pottery and then break it open before you.
 It is an experience as much as a meal.